The Road Les Travelled

 The acting bug started biting in middle school.
 Summer stock, high school plays, and community theater all contributed to building my confidence for captivating a restless audience of kindergarteners.

 After years of babysitting and countless sessions of playing school, it was only natural that I make it official and get a degree in Elementary Education.
+Summers were spent coaching campers in the art of drama and improv and adapting plays to perform infront of visiting parents.

 From Page to Stage and Screen